 (The fried noodles for breakfast is nothing new for me – I often have the same for breakfast back in Malaysia too.
 However, I appreciate the breakfast here as they provide a lot of vegetables even for breakfast and these vegetable dishes were well prepared indeed).

 Continuing the Cambodia adventure, this post will be on breakfast as we started our self-isolation for 14 days and on the 13th day, we suppose to go for our 2nd COVID19 test.
-That will determine if we will be free to go to work on our project in Phnom Penh or get stranded in a Government Hospital until we are free of the COVID19 virus.
+That will determine if we will be free to go on to work on our project in Phnom Penh or get stranded in a Government Hospital until we are free of the COVID19 virus.

 Read the earlier posts:-